jamset/publisher-pulsar/README.md

 make a request to API.
 And so the limitation of API wouldn't be exceeded.

 And of course this module can be used for any purposes that need some simultaneous activity of processes.

+P.s. if number of processes less than needed to make publishing (i.e. work only 5 processes in some period), Pulsar's module called PerformerImitator will imitate activity of missing processes and Pulsar will work as it should, without any stops.

 ##Schema